Rajvi-P/phylogenetics-final/notebook-log.md

 **Completed- Parsimony Tree per each Clustalw/Trimal and Mafft/Trimal Alignment with selecting CP000309.1 as root**

-Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.
+- Description: The ape and phangorn R packages will create distance-based trees and parsimony-based trees.
 Parsimony-based methods will create a tree that minimizes the amount of evolutionary change required to explain the data.

-Assumptions:  Parsimony methods assume independence among characters.
+- Assumptions:  Parsimony methods assume independence among characters.

-Limitations: Parsimony-based may not produce an accurate tree due to assuming the simplest explanation of evolutionary change is

-correct; trees may be inconsistent.
+- Limitations: Parsimony-based may not produce an accurate tree due to assuming the simplest explanation of evolutionary change is correct; trees may be inconsistent.

-Note: root all trees using root(tre.ini,outgroup=“name of clade plasmids”) or root(tre.ini, node=number)
+- Note of how to root trees: root all trees using root(tre.ini,outgroup=“name of clade plasmids”) or root(tre.ini, node=number)

-Code:
+_Code:_
 ```
 #mafft-aligned parsimony tree: